-Now although these labels have become stigmas for most of us – unless of course you are OJ Simpson, Elliot Spitzer (former NY governor) or Jeff Skilling (former CEO of Enron) and so forth – I think it’s nevertheless important to realize that we all show characteristics of these traits given the right situation, but those that experience them often and do so with greater severity can be diagnosed as having one of these personality traits as an actual disorder (see notes).
-Yes these are measurable personality traits that are heritable, so, for example, the tendency to want to exploit others varies from one individual to another.
+Now although these labels have become stigmas for most of us – unless of course, you are OJ Simpson, Elliot Spitzer (former NY governor) or Jeff Skilling (former CEO of Enron) and so forth – I think it’s nevertheless important to realize that we all show characteristics of these traits given the right situation, but those that experience them often and do so with greater severity can be diagnosed as having one of these personality traits as an actual disorder (see notes).
+Yes, these are measurable personality traits that are heritable, so, for example, the tendency to want to exploit others varies from one individual to another.

 But, on the other hand, these traits through a biologist’s perspective are not necessarily disorders since their frequency of occurrence in the population is much too high but are instead adaptations that helped us to survive and reproduce.
-Yes, the Machiavellian, the narcissist and the psychopath are all here because they out maneuvered others in this jockeying for position in this game we call life.
+Yes, the Machiavellian, the narcissist, and the psychopath are all here because they outmaneuvered others in this jockeying for position in this game we call life.
 Now that is an unsettling fact for someone as meek and mild as I am.

 The focus thus far has been on personality while ignoring the situation at play.
-Social psychologists, however, know all too well that a behavior is a function of not only your personality but also the very perceived social value that you hold relative to another person.
+Social psychologists, however, know all too well that behavior is a function of not only your personality but also the very perceived social value that you hold relative to another person.
 So, for instance, when I will describe the relationship that I was in, from an outsider someone could clearly see that there was a power imbalance – to be defined later – between the two of us.
-If these discrepancies in social standings are great enough, then the lower ranked member is at a higher risk of being exploited.
+If these discrepancies in social standings are great enough, then the lower-ranked member is at a higher risk of being exploited.

-To briefly go over the triad’s differences which can be remembered in short as: narcissism is about grandiosity and is an addiction to feeling “special” or “important”, Machiavellianism is about deception and manipulation and psychopathy is about callousness and bold behavior.
+To briefly go over the triad’s differences which can be remembered in short as narcissism is about grandiosity and is an addiction to feeling “special” or “important”, Machiavellianism is about deception and manipulation and psychopathy is about callousness and bold behavior.
 Although not thorough enough at least this gives an introduction to their essence.

-The dark triad is a category that loosely refers to someone that shows signs (subclinical symptoms) of narcissism, psychopathy, and Machiavellianism but may not necessarily have a NPD (narcissistic personality disorder) or ASPD (antisocial personality disorder).
+The dark triad is a category that loosely refers to someone that shows signs (subclinical symptoms) of narcissism, psychopathy, and Machiavellianism but may not necessarily have an NPD (narcissistic personality disorder) or ASPD (antisocial personality disorder).
 To clarify, all three of the dark triad are personality traits and if extreme enough are classified by the DSM as disorders while Machiavellianism is simply a personality trait.

 Some may inquiry why the sociopath is excluded.
 This word, which denotes a personality trait and not a disorder although can be classified as ASPD (Antisocial Personality Disorder) if criteria are met, is sometimes used synonymously with psychopathy and other times there’s a distinction.
-The big distinction is that a sociopath becomes a sociopath because of learned behavior while psychopath has genetic dispositions or traits that incline them to be callous and bold.
+The big distinction is that a sociopath becomes a sociopath because of learned behavior while a psychopath has genetic dispositions or traits that incline them to be callous and bold.

-Buss, David M..
-The Dangerous Passion: Why Jealousy Is as Necessary as Love and Sex.
+Buss, David M. The Dangerous Passion: Why Jealousy Is as Necessary as Love and Sex.
 Free Press.